-Pension expense included in the salaries, wages and benefits account amounted to US\$0.02 million, US\$0.02 million and US\$0.02 million in 2023, 2022, and 2021, respectively (see Note 28).
+Retirement expense included in the salaries, wages and benefits account amounted to US\$0.03 million, in 2024 and US\$0.02 million, 2023 and 2024 (see Note 28).

 Other expenses account includes supplies, taxes and licenses, membership dues, insurance expense among others.